zephyrproject-rtos/zephyr/doc/subsystems/usb/usb.rst

    This function sets callback function for notification of data received and available to application or transmit done on the selected endpoint.
    The callback status code is described by usb_dc_ep_cb_status_code.

+:c:func:`usb_dc_ep_read_wait()`
+   This function is similar to usb_dc_ep_read, the difference being that, it doesn't clear the endpoint NAKs so that the consumer is not bogged down by further upcalls till he is done with the processing of the data.
+The caller should reactivate ep by invoking usb_dc_ep_read_continue() do so.

+:c:func:`usb_dc_ep_read_continue()`
+   Clear the endpoint NAK and enable the endpoint to accept more data from the host.
+Usually called after usb_dc_ep_read_wait() when the consumer is fine to accept more data.
+Thus these calls together acts as flow control mechanism.

+:c:func:`usb_dc_ep_mps()`
+   Get endpoint max packet size.

 USB device core layer
 *********************